Drive-by download: Process

 When creating a drive-by download, an attacker must first create their malicious content to perform the attack.
 With the rise in exploit packs that contain the vulnerabilities needed to carry out unauthorized drive-by download attacks, the skill level needed to perform this attack has been reduced.

 The next step is to host the malicious content that the attacker wishes to distribute.
 One option is for the attacker to host the malicious content on their own server.
-However, because of the difficulty in directing users to a new page, it may also be hosted on a compromised legitimate website, or a legitimate website unknowingly distributing the attackers content through a third party service (e.g. an advertisement).
+However, because of the difficulty in directing users to a new page, it may also be hosted on a compromised legitimate website, or a legitimate website unknowingly distributing the attacker's content through a third party service (e.g., an advertisement).
 When the content is loaded by the client, the attacker will analyze the fingerprint of the client in order to tailor the code to exploit vulnerabilities specific to that client.

 Finally, the attacker exploits the necessary vulnerabilities to launch the drive-by download attack.
 Drive-by downloads usually use one of two strategies.
 The first strategy is exploiting API calls for various plugins.
 For example, the DownloadAndInstall API of the Sina ActiveX component did not properly check its parameters and allowed the downloading and execution of arbitrary files from the internet.
 The second strategy involves writing shellcode to memory, and then exploiting vulnerabilities in the web browser or plugin to divert the control flow of the program to the shell code.
 After the shellcode has been executed, the attacker can perform further malicious activities.
 This often involves downloading and installing malware, but can be anything, including stealing information to send back to the attacker.

 The attacker may also take measures to prevent detection throughout the attack.
 One method is to rely on the obfuscation of the malicious code.
 This can be done through the use of iframes.
 Another method is to encrypt the malicious code to prevent detection.
 Generally the attacker encrypts the malicious code into a ciphertext, then includes the decryption method after the ciphertext.